balintbalazs/nannou-rustgpu-raytracer/README.md

 ## Build Requirements

-- Use `rustup` to install nightly Rust and include the `rust-dev` and `rustc-src` components.
+- Use `rustup` to install nightly Rust and include the `rustc-dev` and `rust-src` components.
 These are necessary for the rust-gpu spir-v builder to function.
 - `nannou` is used to provide the event loop, wgpu graphics pipeline and a small GUI for tweaking performance.
 Take a look at the platform-specific